oscar-barlow/CV/ReadMe.md

 ##Intro
 I'm a junior developer looking for a full stack role.
 I invite you to check out my [projects](##Projects) to gauge my coding abilities; I also have a bunch of soft skills that will make me an asset to your team.

 I'm looking to join an exciting, growing business that will provide me with opportunities to grow my skills.
-I'd love to be part of a team more experienced colleagues - I'll relish the chance to learn everything I can from them.
+I'd love to be part of a team with more experienced colleagues - I'll relish the chance to learn everything I can from them.

 ##Blog
 You're interested in my thoughts?
 How charming!
 Read my [blog](https://medium.com/@oscarbarlow) (Medium).